 WHAT IS GENITAL HERPES?

-After getting infected, most people have recurrent episodes of genital ulcers for several years.
-Although the infection can stay in the body for years, symptom outbreaks become less and less common over time.
+After getting infected, many people have recurrent episodes of genital ulcers for several years.
+Although the infection can stay in the body for years, symptom outbreaks may become less common over time.
 The infection can be managed with medication and self-care measures.

 People who have genital herpes are encouraged to talk to their sexual partner, use condoms, and take other preventive measures to prevent transmission (passing the virus to others).
 Genital herpes can be spread even when there are no visible ulcers or blisters.